outworkers/phantom/README.md

 - ttl

-This is a very fast way of providing an int value Time-To-Live for the inserterd or updated record.
+This is a very fast way of providing an int value Time-To-Live for the inserted or updated record.
 Unlike MongoDB, you don't need a timestamp index, Cassandra will do the magic for you.

 "Update" queries
 ==============

+- where

+This is the basic where clause method.
+The "where" operators, only available when the column is a ```PartitionKey```, ```PrimaryKey``` or an ```Index```:

+- and

+Used to chain multiple where conditions into an "AND" clause in CQL 3.

 - useConsistencyLevel

 Very straightforward method, used to specify the consistency level of a query.